 A covered contractor information system is an unclassified information system that is owned or operated by or for a contractor, and that processes, stores or transmits covered defense information.

 NIST 800-171 refers to the National Institute of Standards and Technology Special Publication 800-171, which governs CUI (Controlled Unclassified Information) in Non-Federal Information Systems and Organizations.
 NIST SP 800-171 security requirements derive from security controls in NIST SP 800-53 Revision 4, which contains 14 key areas you will need to comply with.
 You can find a listing of these here.
-These new standards must be met by anyone who processes, stores or transmits this type of potentially sensitive information (CUI) for the DoD, GSA or NASA and other federal or state agencies.
+These new standards must be met by anyone who processes, stores or transmits this type of potentially sensitive information (CUI) for the DoW, GSA or NASA and other federal or state agencies.

 For an accurate response, we recommend checking with your IT Security professionals and legal counsel.
 It is our policy to only share CDI with suppliers who have assured us that they are capable of handling it.